»Memory is anticipation

-MEMORY IS ANTICIPATION IN REVERSE - MEETINGS OF FORM AND ATTITUDE
+MEMORY IS ANTICIPATION IN REVERSE - THE OBJECTS ARE PRESENT TO US

 With many objets trouvées, I find joy in understanding and interacting with them through small modifications.
 In order to do so, form and purpose of the existing thing must be dissected - a process that combines direct, hands on and sensual research with the more distant act of thought and research.

 I refer to the pieces that came out of this as transformed objects, which are about inversion, or „exhumation“ of all relevant processes and decisions within objects.
 Deeper understanding is worth the trouble, and the objects often reveal a bit of their "true" character, I feel.
 This decoding leads to recognition, and this makes some objects feel as if they own that recognition about themselves inherently.